Emergency housing from the council

 Tell the council if sharing facilities puts anyone in your household at risk of infection or illness.

-B&Bs and hotels should only be used if there is nothing else
+B&Bs and hotels should be a last option

 If you have children or you're pregnant, you should not usually have to stay in a: